tbrosman/haxe-rest-client/readme.md

 If you find any issues using this library with your platform of choice, feel free to open an issue/make a pull request.

 ## Limitations
-* Currently only GET and POST are supported (similar to Http.request, which is used in cases where sys is not available).
+* Currently GET, POST, PUT and DELETE are supported.
+X-HTTP-Method-Override header is used to implement PUT and DELETE for Flash.
+HTTP method override can also be manually enabled to work around deep inspection firewalls.

 ## Future
 * SSL support
-* More verbs
 * Unit tests for more platforms